BrighterCommand/Docs/contents/HowConfiguringTheDispatcherWorks.md

 We don\'t cover details of how to implement a Channel Factory here, for simplicity.

-## Connection List
+### Connection List

-Brighter supports configuration of a service activator via code.
-A Service Activator supports one or more connections.
+Brighter supports one or more connections.

 The most important part of a connection to understand is the **routing key**.
 This must be the same as the topic you set in the **Message